-Why We Love Wrens
+Reasons to Love Wrens

-Wherever these birds are, they are welcome because of their hearty insectivorous appetites, bold songs and inquisitive natures.
-Wrens can even become such regular backyard guests that they may learn to take food from patient birders' hands, a feat that keeps them a perennial favorite among backyard birders.
+Wherever these birds end up, they are almost always welcome, thanks to their hearty insectivorous appetites, bold songs, and inquisitive natures.
+Wrens can even become such regular guests that they may learn to take food from patient hands, a feat that keeps them a perennial favorite among backyard birders.

 How to Attract Wrens

-- Nesting Sites: Wrens are well known for nesting in unusual places, including in hanging flower pots, on cluttered garage shelves or balanced in outdoor wreaths.
-Leaving these creative places intact can help attract nesting wrens.
-Some wren species will readily use bird houses with a 1.25-1.5-inch entrance hole, though they are not generally picky about the overall house shape.
+Wrens are well known for nesting in unusual places, including hanging flower pots, cluttered garage shelves, or outdoor wreaths.
+Leaving these creative places intact can help attract nesting wrens to your yard.
+Some species will readily use birdhouses with a 1-to-2-inch entrance hole, though they are not generally picky about the overall house shape.

 Most importantly, be patient.
 Wrens can be shy and wary at first, but once they realize an area meets their needs and is a safe sanctuary, they will quickly become used to flitting about the yard at ease.
-In time, a wren-friendly yard will give birders great views and wonderful opportunities to learn more about these perky birds.
+In time, a wren-friendly yard will give birders great views and a wonderful opportunity to learn more about these perky birds.